holaphil/amazing-maple-e08ae/src/pages/thank-you.md

 image_alt: Thank You Led Signage
 template: page
 ---

-Thank you for contacting us!
-We will get back in touch with you soon.
+Thank you for reaching out!
+I'll be back in touch with you soon.

-**Have a great day!**